Are you trying to cancel your broadband? From hard-to-find support lines to high cancellation fees, it can end up feeling like a battle!

 Â

-You need to tell your broadband supplier whenever you move home so that it can disconnect your service.
+Tell your broadband provider when you move home so that it can disconnect your current service.
 This leaves the line free for new residents to set up their own packages.

 Â